gtthande/stationv/docs/architecture.md

 ## Current Phase: UI-First Scaffold

-**Status:** Dashboard UI is complete with dummy data.
+**Status:** Dashboard UI is complete with placeholder/mocked data.
 Backend services, database, and authentication are not yet implemented.
+All data displayed in charts and components is static dummy data for UI demonstration purposes only.

 ### What's Implemented